 The philosophy of agency vs. freelance has long been debated, and there are good arguments for each.
 At Signalfire, however, we believe it simply comes down to thinking short-term vs. long-term.

-Further Reading: Agency vs. Freelance: Which is right for your business?
+Further Reading: In House vs. Agency: Which is right for your business?

 An affordable logo design in a short-term sense probably means going the freelance route.
 Freelance designers are cheaper than agencies and can often produce good work.
 The downside is that they’re often difficult to work with.